 Yapı Kredi Human Rights Statement was approved by the Board of Directors and entered into force in June 2015.
 The statement went through an annual revision in 2016 in line with relevant updates, and approved by the Board of Directors.
 Yapı Kredi Human Rights Statement may be found here.

 Key performance indicators regarding human rights are published on an annual basis as part of the Yapı Kredi Sustainability Report.
-Human rights indicators in the 2016 Sustainability Report was independently audited by the international audit firm Ernst&Young.
-Further information about the audit report and the human rights indicators are available in the 2016 Sustainability Report.
-The 2016 Sustainability Report may be found here.
+Human rights indicators in the Sustainability Report was independently audited by an international audit firm Further information about the audit report and the human rights indicators are available in the Sustainability Report.
+The Sustainability Report may be found here.